LenChang/Tech_Sharing/Python/yield.md

 print("*"*20)
 print(g.send(7))
 ```
-## trigger the generator by for...in
+## Trigger the generator by for...in
 ```python
 def nextSquare():
     i = 1